-- 8.4.1 The CIA Tests shall be a combination of a variety of tools such as class tests, assignments, seminars, and viva-voce that would be suitable for the course.
-This requires an element of openness. - 8.4.2 The students are to be informed in advance about the assessment procedures. - 8.4.3 The pattern of question paper will be decided by the respective faculty. - 8.4.4 CIA Test-I will cover the syllabus of the first two units while CIA Test-II will cover the last three units. - 8.4.5 CIA Tests will be for one to three hours duration depending on the quantum of syllabus. - 8.4.6 A student cannot repeat the CIA Test-I and CIA Test-II.
-However, if for any valid reason, the student is unable to attend the test, the prerogative of arranging a special test lies with the teacher in consultation with the Head of the Department.
+- 8.4.1 The CIA Tests shall be a combination of a variety of tools such as class tests, assignments and seminars.
+This requires an element of openness. - 8.4.2 The students are to be informed in advance about the assessment procedures. - 8.4.3 The question paper will be set by the respective faculty using Blooms Taxonomy. - 8.4.4 CIA Tests will be for one or two hours duration depending on the quantum of syllabus. - 8.4.5 A student cannot repeat the CIA Test-I and CIA Test-II.
+However, if for any valid reason, the student is unable to attend the test, the prerogative of arranging a special test lies with the teacher in consultation with the Head of the Department. - 8.4.6 For the CIA Tests, the assessment will be done by the Course teacher

-8.5 End Semester Examinations (ESEs)
+8.5 End Semester Examinations (ESE)

-- 8.5.1 The ESEs for the odd semester will be conducted in November and for the even semester in May. - 8.5.2 A candidate who does not pass the examination in any course(s) will be permitted to reappear in such course(s) in the subsequent semester/year. - 8.5.3 The ESE will be of three hours duration and will cover the entire syllabus of the course.
+- 8.5.1 The ESE for the first and third semester will be conducted in November and for the second and fourth semester in May. - 8.6 Candidates who failed in any course will be permitted to reappear in failed course in the subsequent examinations. - 8.7 The ESE will be of three hours duration and will cover the entire syllabus of the course.